Faculty & Fellows

 L. Paul Gianutsos, MD, MPH, Residency Program Director

 After completing his undergraduate work at the University of California, Berkeley, Dr. Gianutsos completed a master’s degree in epidemiology and international health at UCLA.
 He graduated from the UCLA-Drew School of Medicine in 1993 and completed his family medicine residency at Providence Family Medicine.
 After graduation he worked for five years in a community health center where he helped develop an inpatient medicine and obstetrics program.
 Dr. Gianutsos developed and directed the Addiction Medicine Fellowship at the residency.
 He is board certified in addiction medicine by the American Board of Addiction Medicine.
-He supervises the colposcopy and LEEP clinic at the Cherry Hill clinic.
-Residents may also rotate with him at Planned Parenthood where he continues to work and is the former director of colposcopy services .
-His interests include teaching evidence-based medicine, addiction medicine, women’s health, and chronic disease management.
-He is an advocate for reproductive health rights for women and men and supports the inclusion of abortion training in Family Medicine curricula nationwide.
+He supervises the colposcopy and LEEP clinic at the Cherry Hill clinic and is the former director of colposcopy services at Planned Parenthood of Western Washington.
+His interests include addiction medicine, women’s health and improving healthcare work force diversity.
+He is an advocate for reproductive health rights and for addiction medicine and supports normalizing abortion training and including medication assisted therapy in Family Medicine curricula nationwide.
+In 2019 he was recognized by the Washington Academy of Family Physicians as the Family Medicine Educator of the Year.
 He has two children who used to make him appear older than he really was.
 More recently, he has realized that he's just old.
-He enjoys vegetarian cooking and is generally regarded as potluck-safe.
+He enjoys cooking and letting his dogs take him on walks.

 Socia Love-Thurman, MD, SIHB Site Director